problemsolvewithridoy/Hand-detection-using-python-and-cvzone/README.md

 Gmail:- entridoy2@gmail.com

-## If you have any confusion, please feel free to contact me.
+## If you have any confusion, please feel free to contact with me.
 Thank you

 ## License